 - Button layout on the stick could be better

-This HOTAS is one of the few which comes with and analogue mini stick.
+This HOTAS is one of the few which comes with and analog mini stick.
 The placement however is questionable as you need to control it with your left index finger, which feels very unnatural IMO.
 The throttle feels a bit cheap and is inaccurate due to friction, you can solve this by slightly modding it with Velcro strips.
 You can also reduce the tension by losening the a screw at the bottom but this doesn’t really help much.
-If you’re looking for a better throttle you should checkout the CH throttle but it’s more expensive.
+If you’re looking for a better throttle you should check out the CH throttle but it’s more expensive.

 Both the throttle and stick come with TARGET software which allows you to configure the set very easily.
 Great thing is that it works straight out of the box!
 This is a very good Star Citizen HOTAS considering it’s price, you can also buy them individually or go for the flight pack which includes pedals.
 Recommended when you’re on a budget or looking for a decent entry-level setup!
 Check out the Hotas at Amazon or the flight pack (which includes pedals).

 T16000m + Ch throttle